klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 #### AccountKeyPublic
 AccountKeyPublic is a structure for storing and managing a single private key string.

 The following describes how to update an account with AccountKeyPublic.
-Write the following to testFunction and run it.
+Write the following into testFunction() and run it.

 ```javascript
 const privateKey = caver.klay.accounts.create().privateKey